Laurence Carbee Craigie: Service

+Awards

+Craigie received the Air Medal and two awards of the Legion of Merit for his World War II service.
+He received the Silver Star, Distinguished Flying Cross and two awards of the Distinguished Service Medal for his Korean War service.

 In retirement

 Following a heart attack in the Bavarian Alps, he retired from the Air Force on June 30, 1955.
-In December of that year he and his wife Victoria moved to Burbank, California, where he began a 25-year career in private industry.
-In 1956 he was a vice president of Hydro-Aire, Inc, and the following year a vice president of American Machine & Foundry Co.
+In December, he and his wife Victoria moved to Burbank, California, where he began a 25-year career in private industry.
+In 1956, he was a vice president of Hydro-Aire, Inc, and the following year a vice president of American Machine & Foundry Co.
 From 1957 to 1964 he was director of the Air Force requirements section for Lockheed Aircraft Corp.

-Since 1963 he was a director of the Flying Tiger Line (a freight airline), and was on the board of Hungry Tiger, Inc. He was also on the board of directors of the Falcon Foundation since 1965.
-In 1971 he was with the International Science Foundation.
+Since 1963, he was a director of the Flying Tiger Line (a freight airline), and was on the board of Hungry Tiger, Inc. He was also on the board of directors of the Falcon Foundation since 1965.
+In 1971, he was with the International Science Foundation.
 He was self-employed as a consultant after 1971.

-In May 1990 he and his wife moved into a retirement community for retired service people in Riverside, California, where he died on February 27, 1994.
+In May 1990, he and his wife moved into a retirement community for retired service people in Riverside, California, where he died on February 27, 1994.
 He was cremated, and his ashes were divided between West Point Cemetery and the United States Air Force Academy Cemetery.

 Family

 Laurence Craigie's brother, Second Lieutenant Karl Harrold Craigie (1898–1973), A.S.A., U.S.A., was a World War I aviator.
 His other brother also served during the Great War—Hugh H. Craigie, Corp., Co.
 L, 33d U.S. (Reg.)
 Infantry.
 He was also the grandfather of folk singer John Craigie.